apache/incubator-brooklyn/docs/use/examples/messaging/index.md

 After starting up, the demo script should display a summary of all the Brooklyn managed entities and their attributes.
-This will show bith the Qpid broker and its child entity, the queue _testQueue_ which was created at startup.
+This will show both the Qpid broker and its child entity, the queue _testQueue_ which was created at startup.
 The queue entity has sensors that monitor the depth of unread messages, which you can check while running the test client scripts later.